The Search is a 1948 film directed by Fred Zinneman, starring Montgomery Clift in his film debut.

 After Steve is told that Jim's mother is believed to be dead, based on the Auschwitz tattoo on the boy's arm, he resolves to take Karel/Jim to America with him, despite the bureaucratic red tape.
 What Steve doesn't know is that while Karel's father and sister died in Nazi camps, Karel's mother Hanna is very much alive, and is tramping around Germany on foot, going from camp to camp, trying to find her son.

-A 2014 movie of the same name is considered an remake, with the setting being updated from post-World War II to during The Chechnya Wars where a young Chechen boy is being protected by an French NGO worker looking to reunite him with his siblings.
+A 2014 movie of the same name is considered a remake, with a Setting Update to The Chechnya Wars where a young Chechen boy is being protected by an French NGO worker looking to reunite him with his siblings.

 - Big Brother Instinct: Steve takes a frightened, ragged refugee boy under his wing.